scalalandio/chimney/docs/docs/supported-patching.md

 ## Updating `case class`

-Currently, the only supported case is updating one `case class` with another:
+The main supported case is updating one `case class` with another:

 !!! example